 Sheepskin contains lanolin, a naturally antibacterial substance that keeps feet fresh.
 If your slippers start to develop mild natural odors from wear, you can refresh them by sprinkling baking soda in the slippers and letting them sit overnight.
 In the morning, vacuum the inside of the slippers.
 To remove stronger odors from your sheepskin slippers, you can put them in the freezer for 24 to 48 hours.

 Our impeccably crafted sheepskin rugs and pillows will lend beauty and plush comfort to your home for many years when properly cared for.
 Each type of sheepskin has its own unique attributes, so while the tips below apply to many of our rug styles, our Tibetan and Icelandic sheepskin rugs come packaged with specific care instructions to follow.
 The below instructions are only for Australian sheepskin items.

 To store your sheepskin rug or pillow, place it in a cool, airy place out of direct sunlight.
-We don't recommend storing sheepskin rugs in plastic bags for an extended period of time, as it doesn't allow the sheepskin fibers to breathe.
+We don't recommend storing sheepskin rugs in plastic bags for an extended period of time, as they don't allow the sheepskin fibers to breathe.

-We have two magic words for you when it comes to keeping your sheepskin rugs in clean, beautiful condition: spot clean!
-While you could machine wash your rug as a last resort, it can permanently alter your rug's texture, size, and color (not to mention larger rugs can damage your washing machine).
+We have two magic words for you when it comes to keeping your sheepskin rugs and home items in beautiful condition: spot clean!
+While it is possible to machine wash your rug it should be viewed as a last resort, as it will permanently alter your rug's texture, size, and color (not to mention larger rugs can damage your washing machine).
 Hand washing, while gentler, makes it difficult to remove enough water for the rug to dry properly.
 Proceed with care and caution if you choose to use one of these cleaning methods—and remember, spot cleaning is optimal.